tomfran/typo/wiki/features/custom-css.md

 The theme supports custom css, you can override anything you want by redefining classes in the `assets/custom.css` file.

-For instance, changing the main widht can be done as follows:
+For instance, changing the main width can be done as follows:

 ```css
 :root {